 - Do you need a simple or elaborate business plan?

-The following are some of the major types of business plan:
+The following are some of the major types of a business plan:

 - The internal business plan focuses on strategies, metrics, and forecasts.
-Internal business plan serves as a guide to check on the growth of start-up and existing businesses.
+An internal business plan serves as a guide to check on the growth of start-up and existing businesses.
 An internal business plan helps owners make decisions that will help with strategic decisions and set metrics to achieve goals.

-- External business plan is written and designed to provide information for outsiders.
-In an external plan details of execution of fund for different requirements is showcased.
-External business plan usually helps with providing an understanding to the investor about how his money will be utilised in the new business.
+- An external business plan is written and designed to provide information for outsiders.
+In external plan detail of execution of fund for different requirements is showcased.
+An external business plan usually helps with providing an understanding to the investor about how his money will be utilised in the new business.